poom201211/SSD-Lab-Project/README.md

 ## Description

 - This game is your typical Snake game.
-Starting at a position venture through a map trying to eat apples in order to grow.
+Starting at a position you venture through the square map trying to eat apples in order to grow.
 There is a special feature which I have included in this game, which is the ability to return to a specific position saved whilst being alive.

 ## Instructions